maphew/zadam-trilium-wiki/Troubleshooting.md

 If there's a UI problem, it usually means that the Trilium frontend got into inconsistent state and is acting up.
 Easiest way to fix it is to reload the application - just press `CTRL-R` and frontend will be reloaded.

-If this still doesn't help or you suspect it's actually backend issue, you can restart the whole application - in case of desktop (Electron) build, you just close the window and re-open it again.
+If this still doesn't help, or you suspect it's actually backend issue, you can restart the whole application - in case of desktop (Electron) build, you just close the window and re-open it again.

 ## Forgotten username/password